Featured Post

 Overcoming Returnal's mad science lady, Selene, talking to herself all the time vibe.
 Saros provides Arjun Devraj (Kohli) with a team of buddies to drive the narrative as he explores why a planetary mining/colonising project on the planet Carcosa has gone radio silent, and why his crew is vanishing.

 Once Arjun, tagged as the team's Enforcer, has dabbled with the eclipsing prologue and set out into the wild unknown, there's a familiar feel to this strange sun-scorched land.
-Areas you can't access, hints of paths that go here and there, and not-so-secrets leading to caches of goodies.
+Areas we can't access, hints of paths that go here and there, and not-so-secrets leading to caches of goodies.

 But, from the outset, it is clear Housemarque's designers revel in the chance to show off a new, if broken city and world.
 There are huge vistas compared to Returnal's largely compact, inward-focused rooms that make up each Biome.